 The emulator is designed to be flexible enough to emulate whatever climate model run it is provided with.
 Hence, it is not part of the emulator's tasks to judge the realism of individual climate models.
-Instead, the choice of considered ESMs will depend

-- 460 on the scope of different applications.
-For example, results from emergent constraints analyses (e.g., Hall and Qu, 2006; Eyring et al., 2019) could be combined with the implementation of an emulator to derive a superensemble based on an observationallyconstrained set of ESMs.
+Instead, the choice of considered ESMs will depend on the scope of different applications.
+For example, results from emergent constraints analyses (e.g., Hall and Qu, 2006; Eyring et al., 2019) could be combined with the implementation of an emulator to derive a superensemble based on an observationally constrained set of ESMs.
 On the other hand, the emulator parameters could themselves be used as potential constraints that can also be derived from observations.
-Additionally, the emulator parameters can be regarded as an ESM-specific "model ID" which provides an interesting avenue for climate model inter-comparison across a wide range of scales.
-Inter-model differences - 465 can be readily visualized for every emulator module resulting in comprehensible scale-dependent insights into the underlying properties of each climate model.
+Additionally, the emulator parameters can be regarded as an ESM-specific "model ID", which provides an interesting avenue for climate model intercomparison across a wide range of scales.
+Inter-model differences can be readily visualized for every emulator module, resulting in comprehensible scale-dependent insights into the underlying properties of each climate model.
 Future work could focus on extending the emulator to simultaneously generate multivariate output.
-Furthermore, it would be interesting to investigate how transferable an emulator trained on a specific greenhouse gas emission scenario is to other emission pathways and which modules would need to be modified to account for inter-scenario differences. - 470 In conclusion, in this study we have presented a novel ESM emulator called MESMER that can be trained to represent separate ESMs based on single realizations of the respective ESMs, and which has been shown to be able to emulate and expand multi-model ensembles such as CMIP5.
-We expect that the developed emulator can serve as training ground for investigating the phase space of multi-model ensembles in new applications, e.g. related to the derivation of emissions scenarios or the assessment of impacts under different emissions pathways. - 475 Data availability.
-The employed CMIP5 data are available from the public CMIP archive at https://esgf-node.llnl.gov/projects/esgf-llnl/.
-The stratospheric aerosol optical depth data are provided by NASA and available at https://data.giss.nasa.gov/modelforce/strataer/.
+Furthermore, it would be interesting to investigate how transferable an emulator trained on a specific greenhouse gas emission scenario is to other emission pathways and which modules would need to be modified to account for inter-scenario differences.

+In conclusion, in this study we have presented a novel ESM emulator called MESMER that can be trained to represent separate ESMs based on single realizations of the respective ESMs and which has been shown to be able to emulate and expand multi-model ensembles such as CMIP5.
+We expect that the developed emulator can serve as a training ground for investigating the phase space of multi-model ensembles in new applications, e.g., related to the derivation of emissions scenarios or the assessment of impacts under different emissions pathways.